keyreply/keyreply-ios/README.md

 ### Collapse on load

-By default, KeyReplySDK will expand its chat windows automatically on load.
+By default, KeyReplySDK will show expanded UI on load.
 This can be disabled by:

 ```objective-c
 keyReplyView.autoOpenOnStart = NO;